Biking through Yellowstone on the park's roads is a great way to explore the beauty in an up-close-and-personal manner.

-Spring Biking Through Yellowstone
+Spring and Fall Biking Through Yellowstone

-“There are several good reasons for riding a bike into Yellowstone National Park in spring.
+“There are several good reasons for riding a bike into Yellowstone National Park in the off season.
 First, and probably foremost, is the ability to take your time and really observe, smell and hear the landscape,” writes Brett French in an essay for the Billings Gazette about the joys of taking a bike trip through Yellowstone.
 “When visiting Yellowstone in a car, the scenery flashes by, and a passenger’s view is restricted.
 And it seems like a hassle to stop at the pullouts and pile out again.
 Not so on a bicycle.
 On a bike, the view is 360 degrees.”

 Each year there’s a small window of time where most of the snow has melted from the major thoroughfares, but these roads are not open to general vehicle use (park employees are allowed though).

-What’s generally open during the spring window?
+What’s generally open during the spring and fall windows?

 Mammoth to the West Entrance in both directions